 It is important to take into consideration that the Premier payment system is based on revenue generated from advertising and subscriptions.
 The amount you make is directly tied to how much money SoundCloud generates.
 According to Techcrunch, Soundcloud failed to respond to their inquiries about how much artists would earn per 1000 ad-supported or premium subscription listener streams.

 However, several users have reported various numbers.
 In reality, in order to compete with other platforms like Spotify, Google, Amazon or Apple, Soundcloud has to provide more generous payouts to its artists.
 This could be a rough estimation of about $3 dollars per 1000 monetized streams according to several respondents on Reddit and Indie musicians.

 In general, it is still in the same range as Spotify.
 An expected payout can range from $0.0025 to $0.004 per stream.
 So for every 1000 plays, you’d receive between $2.50–$4.00.

 Boost your Music and Brand

 If you want to give your music a bigger boost and exposure apart from Spotify and Soundcloud, we have a suggestion.
 One way to show the world your music or your musical brand is by building your own domain.
 With your own online presence, you could reach thousands of people.

-We’d suggest taking the first step with Bluehost to launch your website.
+I’d suggest taking the first step with Bluehost to launch your website.
 This way a lot of people can find you or your musical brand on Google, Bing, Yahoo, Baidu or Yandex if they search for you.